SeeMyENC supports the following unprotected S-57 data formats:

 Viewing Bathymetric ENCs and bIENCs in SeeMyENC

 Bathymetric data contained in ENCs is normally abstracted and summarised for general navigation.
 Where more detailed information is needed, SevenCs ENC Tools can be used to create so-called bathymetric ENCs (bENCs) from most common formats of digital bathymetry.
-The result is an S-57 data product that can be either displayed on its own or in conjunction with a normal ENC.
+The result is an S-57 data product that can be displayed either on its own or in conjunction with a normal ENC.
 Typical applications include dredging and piloting.

 A sample bENC is included with SeeMyENC in the /data/examples/ directory.